 Skip to contents

-Python is only involved when extract_lineage() analyzes raw SQL strings (or falls back to sqlglot for a pipeline it cannot trace in R); dbplyr pipelines are analyzed by a pure-R engine. dplyneage declares its sqlglot dependency via reticulate::py_require(), so it is provisioned automatically the first time it is needed — you should not need to install anything.
+Python is only involved when extract_lineage() analyzes raw SQL strings (or falls back to sqlglot for a pipeline it cannot trace in R); dbplyr pipelines are analyzed by a pure-R engine.
+The sqlglot engine needs the reticulate package (a Suggests dependency — install it with install.packages("reticulate")); dplyneage then declares its sqlglot dependency via reticulate::py_require(), so sqlglot itself is provisioned automatically the first time it is needed.
 Use this to check availability, or to gate code that extracts lineage from raw SQL (examples, vignette chunks, Shiny apps).
+Returns FALSE when reticulate is not installed.
 Note that calling it may initialize Python.

 Usage